Knotx/knotx/documentation/src/main/wiki/SnippetProcessing.md

 #Snippet processing
 ##Overview
-Different services can be called by snippet, depending on service path data attribute and incoming request method.
+In order to fetch the data for snippet different services can be called.
+Decision which services to call is made depends on service path data attribute and incoming request method.

 ###GET services calls
 When service path is marked as data-uri-**get**, call will be executed only if http method of incoming request is GET